What services does Calmare NJ USA offer?

 What are the side effects of Calmare?

-Thousands of people have benefited from Calmare® Pain Therapy Treatment with no reported side-effects other than some “humming” sensation during treatment.
+Thousands of people have benefited from Calmare® Pain Therapy Treatment with no reported side-effects other than a “humming” sensation during treatment.

-Is this device similar to a TENS unit?
+Is the Calmare device similar to a TENS unit?

 How many treatments will I need?